saraho1123/flashcards-starter/README.md

 To play *Flashcards*:

+1. **Only complete this step if you want to have this repo on your GitHub profile OR if there is a potential for you to make edits/updates to the code**

-1. Fork this repo to your GitHub profile.
+    Fork this repo to your GitHub profile.
 In order to fork this project, you must click the `Fork` button in the top-right corner of your screen.
 You can check that this repo is forked by looking at the top-left corner of your browser.
 If it shows the `fork` symbol next to `[your-GitHub-username]/flashcards-starter`, then you are on the right track!

 1. Clone this forked repo to your local computer.
 To do this, click on the green `code` button toward the top of the page.
 Ensure that it shows a small window with `Clone with SSH`.
 If it says to clone with HTTPS, click on the `Use SSH` blue link within the window to switch.  `SSH` is protected by a password and is more secure.
 Next, click on the copy icon to the right of the remote address, or simply highlight the entire address and hit `command C`.